homomorfism/transformers_pytorch/README.md

 - ```--dataset - mnist or fruit```
 - ```--image-path - sample_images/fruits.jpg or sample_images/mnist.jpg```
 - ```--weights-path - weights/fruit.ckpt or weights/mnist.ckpt```

+Link to colab for visualizing attention: ```https://colab.research.google.com/drive/1HrAGgFe5pOVUDDzNxUgGoC4vqHiRLgp7?usp=sharing``` (not forget to upload ```kaggle.json``` to colab).

+Limitation of the project:
+- unable to train extensively on fruit dataset - colab training speed islow because of slow google disk.
+- unable to display attention maps after training because ```matplotlib.pyplot``` does not display plots in script mode, only using jupyter notebook.
+- mnist dataset, which I download using ```torchvision.datasets.MNIST``` sometimes could be unavailable (server throws Timeout) -> need to wait and try ones again.

 Visualization of attention: